Meteorite-Studio/qwe/README.md

 > [!TIP]
 > Here is the example
 >
-> You can use this as a guide to follow (The prefix used is "P" which is the default one, to add a new page just change the number after the prefix but make sure all of it was following the increasing rules or else it will not work)
+> You can use this as a guide to follow: The prefix used is "P" (the default).
+To add a new page, just change the number after the prefix, ensuring all numbers follow the increasing sequence; otherwise, it will not work.
 >
 > ![image](https://github.com/user-attachments/assets/5804033b-ee07-4f2e-8d47-fc3a376eb5d7)
 >